Archfx/FPGA-stereo-Camera-Basys3/README.md

     For Average image : 320x240x4 bits
     For Disparity image : 320x240x8 bits
     Total memory required : 1,536,000 bits/1,800 000 bits

+We cant process them images while it is in the BRAM because BRAM is FIFO (First In First Out) memory device.
+Therefor the Image sholud be loaded in a cache so that data can be accessed parallely.
+The cache can be created using the LUTRAM.
+The problem we have is the LUTRAM is insufficient to store two 320x240 images.
+Even the 160x120 size images cannot be stored to support SAD algorithm to compare.